Clinkle/CLKSingletons/README.md

 # CLKSingletons

 CLKSingletons provides an elegant macro for declaring singletons in your iOS app.
+It's thread-safe and requires no boilerplate

 It also provide tools to manage all of your singleton instances collectively, including KVOing on their properties and destroying them individually or all together.